How To Export From Vietnam To New Zealand // Regulations, Taxes, And Tariffs When Importing To New Zealand

 Taxes on imports

-Customs duties on things you import will vary depending on their origin.
+Customs duties on imported items vary depending on their origin.

 Our “What’s My Duty” calculator will tell you the most common charges if you’re a private importer.
-If you’re importing commercially, you’ll have to follow specific rules.
-The FTA Finder tool from the Ministry of Foreign Affairs will inform you which items are duty-free.
+If you’re importing commercially, you must follow specific rules.
+The FTA Finder tool from the Ministry of Foreign Affairs will inform you which items are eligible for duty-free treatment.

 Short-payments